bumbu/svg-pan-zoom/README.md

 * 'contain' must be true or false.
 Default is false.
 * 'center' must be true or false.
 Default is true.
 * 'refreshRate' must be a number or 'auto'
+* 'subpixel' must be true or false.
+Default is true.
 * 'beforeZoom' must be a callback function to be called before zoom changes.
 * 'onZoom' must be a callback function to be called when zoom changes.
 * 'beforePan' must be a callback function to be called before pan changes.